 - Primary production worksites

-We suggest reading the grant application guidelines before submitting your application.
+Applicants are advised to read the grant guidelines before submitting their application.

-Completed application forms with all support documents should be emailed to email@example.com at least one month prior to the planned activity or commencement of the first activity in a series.
+Completed application forms with all support documents should be emailed to: firstname.lastname@example.org and must be received at least one month prior to the planned activity or commencement of the first activity in a series.

 Applications are invited for funding of up to $2,000, (excluding GST) however larger grants will be considered on merit and if value can be demonstrated.